 Number 1- First Stanley Cup

-After a strong 1973-74 season where the Flyers finished in first place in the west division with a 50-16-12 record, the Flyers were ready for fifth postseason run in 1974.
+After a strong 1973-74 season where the Flyers finished in first place in the West Division with a 50-16-12 record, the Flyers were ready for their fifth postseason run in 1974.
 They swept the Atlanta Flames in the first round, and needed all seven games to dispatch the Rangers in the second round.
 The Flyers then faced the top seed in the east division, the Boston Bruins, who were looking for their third Cup in five years.
 To everyone’s surprise, the Flyers beat the Bruins in six games.
 They became the first post-expansion team to win a Stanley Cup.

 Drafting Claude Giroux- After being snubbed in the 2004 and 2005 OHL entry draft, he made the Gatineau Olympiques after a try out.
 Giroux scored 321 points during his three years in the QMJHL and was drafted 22nd overall in 2006 by the Philadelphia Flyers.
 Even though he was slow out of the gate, playing 33 games in the AHL after a disappointing training camp, he was called up after Christmas and never looked back.
 He rose through the Flyers ranks and was named captain in January of 2013.
 Now in the peak of his career, he already sits fourth all-time in Flyers history in points, second in assists, and fourth in games played.
 By the time his career winds down, he may be second only to Bobby Clarke as the greatest Flyer of all time.